Ponsen/deCue/readme.md

 Tested with Phillips Hue lights and several Corsair devices.

+## Instructions

+In order to get the API key of your gateway you'll need to [unlock your gateway](https://dresden-elektronik.github.io/deconz-rest-doc/getting_started/#unlock-the-gateway) first.
+While the gateway is unlocked, start index.js.
+If everything works, the gateway will sync all available light groups with the average color across your corsair devices.

 ## TODO

     - single and group selections for both corsair devices and gateway items